lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/33_listCompanies.md

 });
 ```

 -   In Cloud 9 create a new file in a new folder with path '/src/web/src/graphql/queries.js' This is so we have a single point to store our queries.
-Once the file is created we will then sdd this as an import statement to StockTable.tsx
+Once the file is created we will then add this as an import statement to StockTable.tsx

 -   Define our first Query - Open up the newly created queries.js file and paste the following in.